gohugoio/hugo/content/getting-started/usage.md

 Use "hugo [command] --help" for more information about a command.
 ```

+## Common Usage

-The most common use is probably to run `hugo` with your current directory being the input directory:
+The most common usage is probably to run `hugo` with your current directory being the input directory.

+This generates your website to the `public/` directory by default---although [this can be configured to your needs via `publishDir`][configdir]---ready to be deployed to your web server.

 ```bash
 hugo